Nexmo/station/_documentation/client-sdk/in-app-voice/concepts/ncco-guide.md

 # NCCO Guide for Calling

 In this guide, we'll demonstrate how to set up a dynamic answer URL with a NCCO that will allow you to configure more complex call flows from within your application via the [Voice API](/voice/voice-api/overview).
 This includes the ability to make hybrid leg calls from your app (via WebRTC) to a phone (via PSTN) and vice versa.
 This guide will focus on making calls from your app to a PSTN phone.
-After completing this guide, you can follow along with the [JavaScript, Android, or iOS guides](/stitch/in-app-voice/guides/outbound-pstn).

 ## Concepts